Bulk Loading from Microsoft Azure¶

-If you already have a Microsoft Azure account and use Azure containers for storing and managing your data files, you can make use of your existing containers and folder paths for loading data into Snowflake.
+If you already have a Microsoft Azure account and use Azure Blob storage containers for storing and managing your data files, you can make use of your existing containers and folder paths for bulk loading into Snowflake.

 Loading from block, append, and page blobs is supported.
 Unloaded files are created as block blobs.
 For information about these blob types, see the Azure documentation on blob types.

-As illustrated in the diagram above, loading data from an Azure container is performed in two, separate steps:
+As illustrated in the diagram below, loading data from an Azure container is performed in two steps:

-Use the COPY INTO table command to load the contents of the staged file(s) into a Snowflake database table.
+Use the COPY INTO <table> command to load the contents of the staged file(s) into a Snowflake database table.
+You can load directly from the bucket, but Snowflake recommends creating an external stage that references the bucket and using the external stage instead.

-This step requires a running virtual warehouse that is also the current (i.e. in use) warehouse for the session.
+Regardless of the method you use, this step requires a running, current virtual warehouse for the session.
 The warehouse provides the compute resources to perform the actual insertion of rows into the table.

 The instructions in this set of topics assume you have read Preparing to Load Data and have created a named file format, if desired.